President, Chief Operating Officer, Salesforce

 Those with a RENOVATE mindset approach things with a wait-and-see attitude.
 Their workforce is not digitally enabled, they’re not building ways to anticipate their customers’ new needs or make sense of the data they have, and their leaders don’t understand digital.
 As a result, their growth plummeted in the worst of the crisis, and as the broader economy recovers, they’ve rebounded much less than others.

 This is in stark contrast to those with a TRANSCEND mindset.
 Companies that were born digital, even before COVID-19.
 Amazon, Netflix, and Zoom are well-known examples here.
 They were built for this all-digital world.
-They designed around their customers’ evolving needs and are laser-focused on speed, simplicity, and personalised experiences.
+They designed around their customers’ evolving needs and are laser-focused on speed, simplicity, and personalized experiences.

 Many of our customers have what we call an EVOLVE mindset.
 They weren’t born digital, but they are deliberately refocusing on their customers’ needs.
 Most were already on a journey towards digital before COVID-19, but the crisis enabled them to smash through old bureaucracy and change faster than anyone thought possible.